Lmoes/adl_vod_encoder/README.rst

 - The encoder is just one layer that has the size of the encoding dimension
 - The decoder is just one layer that has the size of the input dimension

-I experimented around with convolutional autodencoders, but they did not perform better.
-I will still try to improve this.

 Additionally, the network also tries to predict the mean precipitation and mean temperature.
  This is mostly done as a regularization, since it forces the autoencoder to produce an encoding